jhudsl/tidyversecourse/manuscript/prediction.md

 The best way to interpret the coefficients in a multiple linear regression model is to focus on a single variable of interest and hold all other variables constant.
 For instance, we'll focus on weight (`wt`) while holding (`vs`) constant to interpret.
 This means that for a V-shaped engine, we expect to see a 4.44 miles per gallon decrease for every 1000 lb increase in weight.

 We can similarly interpret the coefficients by focusing on the engines (`vs`).
-For example, for two cars that weigh the same, we'd expect a straight engine (`vs` = 1) to get 3.5 more miles per gallon than a V-Shaped engine (`vs`= 0).
+For example, for two cars that weigh the same, we'd expect a straight engine (`vs` = 1) to get 3.15 more miles per gallon than a V-Shaped engine (`vs`= 0).

 ![](images/ghimage/053.png)

 Finally, we'll point out that the p-value for `wt` decreased in this model relative to the model where we didn't account for confounding.
 This is because the model was not initially taking into account the engine difference.
-Sometimes when confounders are accounted for, your variable of interest will become more significant; however, frequently, the p-value will increase, and that's OK.
+Frequently when confounders are accounted for, the p-value will increase, and that's OK.
 What's important is that the data are most appropriately modeled.